24 Weeks Pregnant : What to Expect

 Symptoms and Body Changes at 24 Weeks

-At 24 weeks pregnant some women begin to experience what is known as Braxton Hicks contractions.
-These are signs of a false labor and are due to the tightening of the uterus or abdomen that happens from time to time.
-You are probably showing quite more, as your uterus has risen to about 2 inches above your belly button.
-As your skin on and around your abdomen and breasts continues to stretch and pull, you might notice they also become dry and itchy.
-Speaking of dry, some women at this stage experience dry eyes, however this can be relieved with over-the-counter artificial tears or drops.
+Speaking of dryness, some women experience dry eyes at this stage; this can be relieved with over-the-counter artificial tears or drops.
 Always consult with your doctor first, but these drops shouldn’t be a problem.
-Blurred vision during pregnancy is a symptom that many pregnant women will face but usually it is not a major hindrance.
-As your uterus grows bigger, so do your ligaments, and some women have a hard time dealing with the round ligament pain that is involved with this process.
-Head cold symptoms and nasal congestion are very common among mom-to-be’s at this point.
-It’s due to the swelling of the mucous membranes as blood tends to flow to these areas, and can be relieved with saline drops if recommended by your doctor.
+Many pregnant women will experience blurred vision during pregnancy, but it is not usually a major hindrance.
+As your uterus grows bigger, so do your ligaments, and some women have a hard time dealing with the round ligament pain that accompanies this process.
+Head cold symptoms and nasal congestion are very common among moms-to-be at this point, due to the swelling of the mucous membranes.
+These symptoms can be relieved with saline drops if recommended by your doctor.

 Baby’s Development